Patients with HPV-positive throat cancer should receive chemotherapy not cetuximab

 HPV-positive throat cancer responds well to a combination of cisplatin chemotherapy and radiotherapy, and patients can survive for 30 to 40 years, but the treatment causes lifelong side effects including dry mouth, difficulty swallowing, and loss of taste.

 Patients deemed unable to tolerate chemotherapy, for example because of poor kidney function or older age, often receive cetuximab, an epidermal growth factor receptor (EGFR) inhibitor, and radiotherapy.

 The De-ESCALaTE HPV study compared the side effects and survival of 334 patients, 166 of which were treated with radiotherapy and cisplatin and 164 and of whom were given radiotherapy and cetuximab.
 The patients were enrolled from 32 centres in the UK, Ireland, and the Netherlands.
 Patients were randomly allocated to radiotherapy and either cisplatin or cetuximab.
 Eight in ten patients were male and the average age was 57 years.

-Cancer was three times more likely to recur in two years with cetuximab compared to cisplatin, with recurrence rates of 16.1 per cent versus six per cent, respectively.
+Cancer was three times more likely to recur in two years with cetuximab compared to cisplatin, with recurrence rates of 16.1% versus 6%, respectively.

 There were no differences between groups in the overall number of side effects, or of acute or late severe (grade three to five) toxic events including dry mouth and difficulty swallowing.
 There were significantly more serious adverse events such as renal and haematological problems with cisplatin than with cetuximab.